Jimster710/DndCampaign1/content/index.md

 - A glowing rune appeared on Balasar's Morningstar, the draconic word for food.
 - ???
-- A blue mages' robe covered with patches with the following words in *ELVEN* (not draconic as was mistakenly said earlier) Dagger
+- A blue mages' robe covered with patches with the following words in *ELVEN* (not draconic as was mistakenly said earlier)
+1. Dagger
-Beam of Light
+2. Beam of Light
-Reflection
+3. Reflection
-10 feet reach
+4. 10 feet reach, twice
-Rope
+5. Rope, Twice
-Carrying
+6. Carrying
-& 9 additional patches
+9 additional patches:
-Boat, Twice
+- Boat, Twice
-Climbing
+- Climbing
-Parchment
+- Parchment
-Constitution, Thrice (three times)
+- Constitution, Thrice (three times)
-Bark
+- Bark
-Heavy
+- Heavy